LLM/MIS Dual Degree

-With approximately 150 students from over 50 countries, the ILSP is one of the most intellectually and culturally diverse programs in the world.
 Students have the opportunity to choose from over 45 international law courses and seminars each semester taught by recognized experts and leading practitioners in their fields.
-The ILSP offers a flexible program including seven areas of specialization: International Business Law, International Human Rights, International Environmental Law, International and Comparative Protection of Intellectual Property, Gender and the Law, Free Trade Agreements and Regional Integration, and International Organizations.
+The ILSP offers a flexible program including seven areas of specialization: International Business Law, International Human Rights, International Environmental Law, International and Comparative Protection of Intellectual Property, Gender and the Law, Trade and Investment, and International Organizations.

-Students may begin the dual degree as full-time LL.M. or MIS students and may take courses at both institutions.
-In addition, students must meet all of the course requirements for both programs.
+Students may begin the dual degree as full-time LLM or MIS students and may take courses at both institutions.
+Additionally, students must meet all of the course requirements for both programs.
 The program is designed to be completed in two years with 16 credits in the ILSP and 24 credits at the SIS for a total requirement of 40 credits.
 Neither degree may be awarded until all the course work for both degrees has been completed.

 - 16 Credit Hours including:

 - 2 research papers

 - American Legal Institutions (for non-common law trained lawyers)

 - English for Lawyers (for students who need extra practice with English)

 - 6 credit hours: Proseminar in International Affairs I and Proseminar in International Affairs II in residence

 - 6 credit hours of independent study approved by the SIS Dean’s Office